Breed for Britain!

 Is Pervasive Surveillance Contributing to the Population Decline in advanced societies?

 Much has been made of falling birth rates in advanced countries.
-Japan, South Korea, Italy, Germany, and even the United States are all seeing fertility rates well below replacement level, leading to aging populations, shrinking workforces, and mounting economic challenges.
+Japan, South Korea, Italy, Germany, and even the United States are all seeing fertility rates well below replacement level, leading to ageing populations, shrinking workforces, and mounting economic challenges.

 The usual explanations are familiar: skyrocketing costs of housing, education, and childcare; women’s increased participation in the workforce; delayed marriage; urbanization; and a general atmosphere of financial and political uncertainty.
 In short, children have gone from being economic assets in agrarian societies to expensive liabilities (all more charitably "luxuries") in modern ones.